About this Page

 Highly Qualified Workers Directive (EU Directive 2021/1883; formerly Directive 2009/50/EC)

-The Highly Qualified Workers Directive ("Blue Card Directive"), adopted on October 20, 2021, sets out the conditions for entry and residence for third-country nationals wishing to pursue highly qualified employment under the EU Blue Card.
+The Highly Qualified Workers Directive ("Blue Card Directive"), adopted on October 20, 2021, sets out the conditions for entry and residence for third-country nationals seeking to pursue highly qualified employment under the EU Blue Card.
 The Highly Qualified Workers Directive forms the basis for the EU Blue Card regulations in Germany (see Sections 18g et seq. of the Residence Act ).

 Related legal source: Directive - 2021/1883